robusta-dev/robusta/docs/installation.rst

 2. Add your first :ref:`Prometheus enrichment <Improve Prometheus Alerts>`
 3. Complete the :ref:`manual troubleshooting tutorial <Python Troubleshooting>`
 4. Explore the Robusta UI (use the URL you received during installation)

+.. rubric:: Footnotes

+.. [#f1] `See this great video on YouTube where a community member installs Robusta with a stopwatch. <https://www.youtube.com/watch?v=l_zaCaY_wls>`_.
+If you beat his time by more than 30% we'll send you a Robusta mug too.

 Additional Installation Methods
 ---------------------------------